Stephanie Izard: Restaurants

 In 2004, at 27, Izard opened her first restaurant, Scylla, in the Bucktown neighborhood of Chicago.
 The 50-seat restaurant, named for the Greek mythological creature Scylla, offered a menu emphasizing seafood and a sweet-savory interplay with dishes like lobster-stuffed profiteroles and grouper with sweet corn risotto and lobster sauce Reviews and awards included three stars from the Chicago Tribune, "Best New Restaurants 2005" from Chicago Magazine, and "Ten Best Small U.S. Restaurants" from Bon Appétit.
 Izard closed Scylla in August 2007.

 In the wake of her Top Chef win, Izard met future business partners Kevin Boehm and Rob Katz of the BOKA Restaurant Group, and the trio eventually opened Girl & the Goat in Chicago's West Loop in the summer of 2010.
 The 130-seat restaurant features an eclectic menu showcasing Mediterranean influences and "nose-to-tail" cooking, emphasizing the use of offal alongside traditional cuts of meat.

 Saveur magazine dubbed Girl & the Goat "America’s Best New Restaurant" in their first-ever restaurant review.
 Girl & the Goat was nominated for the James Beard Award (Best New Restaurant) in 2011, the same year that Food & Wine magazine named Izard, a "Best New Chef."

 In March 2011, Izard announced that she would be teaming up with the BOKA restaurant group to open a second restaurant, Little Goat.
 Little Goat was an opportunity for Izard to expand the Girl & the Goat's burgeoning bread program.
 The restaurant offers upscale diner food and an all-day breakfast.

 In February 2015, Izard announced the opening of a third restaurant in Chicago's Fulton-Randolph Market District, called Duck Duck Goat.

 In July 2021, Izard opened her second Girl & the Goat location in Los Angeles, the first of her restaurants outside Chicago.

 In April 2023, Little Goat moved from the West Loop to Lake View, hoping to stick more closely to a traditional diner format.
 Izard plans to potentially open a speakeasy-styled bar attached to the restaurant in the future.

+Valley Goat opened in March 2025 at Treehouse Hotel Silicon Valley in Sunnyvale, California.